 Excuse: “I’m bored with my routine.”

 Solution: Boredom is one of the major reasons people give up exercise.
-If you’ve done the same routine day after day for months, it’s time to try something new.
+If you’ve done the same workout day after day for months, it’s time to try something new.
 It can be as simple as taking your walks outside rather than striding on the treadmill or finding a new form of exercise entirely (Dr. Agatston likes to remind people not to forget their core muscles and taking a Pilates class is ideal for that).
 Sign up for a new activity, like tennis or golf lessons, or enroll in a fitness class you haven’t tried.
 Sometimes simply working out with a buddy can break the boredom.
 Want another way to stay motivated?
 Listen to music while you exercise.
 Create a playlist for your portable music device and choose songs that will inspire you to zip through your workout.